Aviancer/amouse/README.md

 ## Sensitivity control

 Hold down left and right mouse buttons and scroll up to add sensitivity, scroll down to reduce sensitivity.
-One mouse wheel click adds/reduces sensitivty by a factor of 0.2, you can adjust sensitivity between 0.2 and 2.0.
+One mouse wheel click adds/reduces sensitivity by a factor of 0.2, you can adjust sensitivity between 0.2 and 2.0.

 # Planned future features

 - Switching between at least wheeled and non-wheeled Microsoft mouse protocols (Already implemented in Linux version)
+- Storing settings like sensitivity and used mouse protocol in a non-volatile manner.

 # FAQ